Iwc0nfig/small_ml_projects/README.md

-## Here you will find small projet thaat I am building during learnig
+## Here you will find small projet that I am building while learnig

 ## Prerequisites